 One of the most destructive things a man can do is to apologize to his woman about his purpose.

 Well, sometimes women are right and men get too caught up in their purposes, let it consume men until it’s unhealthy, and deny their women and family too much together-time.

-However, do not apologize for being busy and driven man.
+However, do not apologize for being a busy and driven man.
 Scaling back to the point where you damage your sense of purpose will not be good for either you, or the relationship.

 That’s what attracted her to you in the first place, and that’s what makes a high-value man.